-As part of my quest to find a great veggie burger, I tried – the FALAFEL BURGER.
-Falafels have a place in my heart for I consumed mucho quantity of “fried falafels in pita” during my college years at UC Santa Barbara in the little town of Isla Vista.
+As part of my quest to find a great veggie burger, I tried making – the FALAFEL BURGER.
+Falafels have a place in my heart for I consumed many fried falafels in pita during my college years at UC Santa Barbara in the little town of Isla Vista.

-I wanted to replicate the falafel flavor without the fat that’s usually in them from being traditionally deep fried in oil.
+I wanted to replicate the falafel flavor without the fat that’s usually found in traditionally deep-fried versions

-This version for a vegan falafel burger, of course, is not fried and turned out most excellent!
+This version of a plant-based vegan falafel burger, of course, is not fried and turned out most excellent!
 Served with baked KALE CHIPS and one of our favorite wines from Calcareous Vineyard, this is at the top of our list for the yum factor.

 Have a look at a few more plant-based sandwiches: